buenrostrolab/FigR/README.md

 ```

+### What reference genomes does FigR currently support?

+FigR currently has built in support for human reference genomes hg19 and hg38, and mouse reference genome mm10.
+We will soon provide support for user-defined input genome objects (has to be supported by the `BSgenome` suite of packages) as well as TSS gene objects (of class `GRanges`).
+Users are responsible for ensuring the right reference genome object is paired with the appropriate TSS gene object, if specified

 # About

-We are actively developing this package and will include additional detailed vignettes soon!
+We are actively updating this package to help with user requests!

 Please visit our [documentation website](https://buenrostrolab.github.io/FigR/) for more details on examples and functions that the FigR package supports.

-You may also directly check out our walkthroughs on applying the FigR framework to multi-modal and independently derived scATAC-seq / scRNA-seq data by clicking on the links below:
+You may also directly check out our walk-throughs on applying the FigR framework to multi-modal and independently derived scATAC-seq / scRNA-seq data by clicking on the links below:

 <p align="left">
 <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/buenrostrolab/FigR/master/vignettes/web_only/FigR_shareseq_tutorial.html"><img src="man/figures/skinv2.png"  title="FigR on SHARE-seq mouse skin data" height="30%" width="35%"></a>